 For Developers and Housing Purveyors

 The City's Affordable and Senior Housing Program provides quality housing for seniors and low- to very-low income households.
-The City works with developers to provide of such housing through negotiation to incorporate both for-sale and rental affordable and/or senior units within new residential developments.
-If you are interested in developing affordable and/or senior affordable units, please contact the Planning Division at (805) 583-6307 or e-mail Housing staff.
+The City works with developers to provide of such housing through negotiation to incorporate affordable for-sale, rental, and/or age-restricted units within new residential developments.
+If you are interested in developing affordable and/or senior affordable units, please contact the Planning Division at (805) 583-6769 or e-mail Housing staff.
 Developers or property owners interested in developing affordable units are encouraged to contact the Housing Section for guidance prior to submitting an application.

 Section 8 Housing Choice Voucher Program